rowland007/Cyber-Playbook/docs/glossary.md

     - **Address Resolution Protocol (ARP)** - A TCP/IP protocol used to obtain a node's physical address.
 A client station broadcasts this request onto the network with the IP address of the target node it wishes to communicate with, and the node with that address responds by sending back its physical address so that packets can be transmitted.
 This returns the layer 2 address for a layer 3 address (PC Magazine, 2018).
     - **Layer 2 Security Issues** - In networking, the communications protocol that contains the physical address of a client or server station.
 It is called the "data link layer" or "MAC layer" and contains the address inspected by a bridge or switch.
 Layer 2 processing is faster than layer 3 processing because less analysis of the packet is required (PC Magazine, 2018).
     - **Reverse ARP (RARP)** - A TCP/IP protocol used by a diskless workstation to obtain its IP address.
 Upon startup, the client station sends out this request in an Ethernet frame to the RARP server, which returns the layer 3 address for a layer 2 address (performing the opposite function of an ARP) (PC Magazine, 2018).
+- **Network Traffic** - Computer network communications that are carried over wired or wireless networks between hosts.
 - **Neural Network** - An artificial intelligence (AI) modeling technique loosely based on the behavior of neurons in the human brain.
 Unlike regular applications that are programmed to deliver precise results (e.g., “if this, do that”), neural networks “learn” how to solve a problem and improve over time.
 The foundation of “machine learning” and “deep learning,” neural networks are used in robotics, diagnosing, forecasting, image processing, and pattern recognition (PC Magazine, 2018).
 - **Noise** - Extraneous, unwanted signals that invade an electrical or optical system.
 In electronics, noise can come from strong electrical or magnetic signals in nearby lines, from poorly fitting electrical contacts, and from power line spikes.
 In optics, noise comes from the stray reflections of light that emanate from the various components in the optical system (PC Magazine, 2019).
 - **Nonfunctional Requirements** - The blueprint for the design of a system that performs an action in response to some triggering event.
 This requirement is in reaction to a specific action from the system (PC Magazine, 2019).
+- **Non-Volatile Data** - Data that persists even after a computer is powered down.
 - **Normalization** - In relational database management, a process that breaks down data into record groups for efficient processing.
 There are six stages.
 By the third stage (third normal form), data are identified only by the key field in their record (PC Magazine, 2019).
+- **Normalize** - The process by which differently formatted data is converted into a standardized format and labeled consistently.

 ## O

 - **Opening Application** - The initial program that is instantiated when an intrusion is detected.
 Often used as a first line of defense to start mitigation strategies.
+- **Operating System** - A program that runs on a computer and provides a software platform on which other programs can run.
 - **Operating System Concepts**
     - **Application** - Software that is used for business or entertainment (PC Magazine, 2018).
     - **File System** - The software and method for storing and retrieving files on a disk, SSD, or USB drive.
 It is a major component of the operating system (OS).
 Applications command the OS, and the file system reads and writes the disk clusters (PC Magazine, 2018).